Life Scope G9 (CSM-1901) Patient Monitor and Measurement Data Network from NIHON KOHDEN

 Note:

-Not using the MULTI-parameter sockets are Sidestream CO2, Multi-gas, EEG etc., which are connected using external device interface.
+Other options such as Sidestream CO2, Multi-gas, EEG etc., are connected using external device interface, and not via MULTI sockets.

-The configured Life Scope J Bedside Monitor was dressed up to look like a modular monitor
+The configured Life Scope J Bedside Monitor was masquerading as a modular monitor

 The market communication was meticulously executed to portray Life Scope J (BSM-9101) bedside monitor as a modular monitor when the manufacturer is fully aware it is a true-blue configured monitor.